 CASE EXAMPLE: We recently settled a case involving a nurse who was facing over 30 felony counts of theft of drugs from the hospital in which she worked.
 She was facing prison time.
 Through pre-indictment negotiations, we were able to have her case settled pre-indictment by pleading guilty to just 4 counts.
 She paid a $250 fine and was placed on 2 years of probation which includes 120 hours of community service and 30 days in county jail.

 For example, should you be found to be in possession of drugs that were obtained through false prescription, such as Vicodin, Percodan, Steroids or other dangerous drugs, you will face a 5th degree felony, which has the penalty of up to 12 months in jail or prison.

 If you have a prior drug conviction on your record, the charge is immediately increased to a 4th degree felony, with a penalty of up to 18 months in state prison.
 It is crucial that you contact a Columbus deception to obtain drugs defense attorney at once if you have been arrested for this offense.

 In an effort to reduce the amount of illegal prescription use in Ohio, state lawmakers have increased the penalties for any type of involvement in illegal prescriptions, and any person found to have been using prescription drugs illegally, possessing such drugs illegally, or having in their possession a method for obtaining the drug is going to be dealing with a tough prosecutor in criminal court.

-Contact a Columbus criminal defense attorney from The Koffel Law Firm today.
+Contact a Columbus criminal defense attorney from KBN today.